 As you will learn below, there are any number of places that a bill can get lost on the way to becoming a law, and most do just that.
-In the last Congress, more than 6,000 bills were introduced and only about 500 were passed into law.
+Thousands of bills are introduced into Congress each session, and only several hundred get signed into law.
 Fewer still establish substantive policy, since most bills passed by Congress deal with non-controversial issues such as the naming of a post office.
 Those bills that make or change important policies only pass as a result of deep commitment by the public or other interested parties.
 With each positive step forward—such as a new piece of legislation—the voices of the status quo continue to use the politics of fear, attempting to delay action and promote their own short-term interests.
 That’s why UCS, our coalition partners, and our activists have to be there at every step of the process, making sure that Congress passes strong, science-based legislation to make our world cleaner and safer, strengthen the economy, and enhance national security.

 Although the concept for a piece of legislation can come from anyone, only a member of Congress can introduce a bill.
 In the House of Representatives, the lawmaker places the bill in the hopper—a box located on the House Clerk’s desk—and in the Senate, the lawmaker introduces the bill on the Senate floor with recognition from the presiding officer.
 Members may demonstrate formal support for a colleague’s proposal by becoming co-sponsors of the bill.
 After the bill is assigned a number, it is referred to the relevant committee for their careful review.
 The entire bill or pieces of it may also be referred to other appropriate committees or to a subcommittee for more specialized review.